src-d/landing/CONTRIBUTING.md

 - the 3 latest blog posts tagged as `technical`, and the 3 latest blog posts tagged as `culture` for the home page,
 - all the opened positions at Lever,

-Handles the visitor requests to join our slack community, sending an slack invitation through [Slackin](#slackin)

 Its source code is under [`api` directory](api).

-## Slackin

-The slackin container listen for invitation requests made from the landing [api](#api).

-For [technical reasons](https://github.com/src-d/landing/issues/62#issuecomment-327194704), slackin container is built from the release [v0.13.1](https://github.com/rauchg/slackin/tree/0.13.1)

 # Development